 Points are allocated on the standard World Sailing ‘low point system’, so the boat that comes first in a race gets one point, second gets two points etc. The team with the fewest points at the end of each event is that event’s fleet racing winner.

 The Class also has the option to introduce a long distance race during a fleet racing series.
 These races are often two-to-three hours long, with teams sometimes given the challenge to circumnavigate nearby islands and landmarks.

 The final RC44 Fleet Racing Championship Tour champion is determined by adding together every team’s four best fleet racing scores from the five events, with the lowest score winning.

-Fleet Racing will take place off Sliema Seafront between the 24th and 27th November 2016 enabling excellent viewing from the shore.
+Fleet Racing takes place off Sliema Seafront enabling excellent viewing from the shore.

 Photo Credit: RC44/Martinez Studio